 There is a great deal of specialization in these product lines.
-You can find ones that can accommodate any food type, whereas others are best for specific ones.
+You can find ones that are able to accommodate any food type, whereas others are best for specific ones.
 The essential thing to remember is to keep it filled.
 It’s the best thing that you can do to ensure that birds will keep stopping by your yard in their search for a bite to eat.

 Featured Image credit: File Upload Bot, Wikimedia